VSChina/iot-hub-e2e-diagnostic/README.md

 In this tutorial, you will learn:
 * IoT Hub solution architecture
-* Setup brand new IoT Hub solution with end-to-end diagnostics
+* Setup E2E diagnostics based on your existing IoT solution
-* Setup IoT Hub solution based on existing IoT Hub and Stream Analytics
+* Verify E2E diagnostics

 ## Prerequisite
 We suppose you had Azure account already, if not, please first [create Azure account](https://azure.microsoft.com/en-us/free/).